 How many items do you need to sell before you start making a profit?

-You can simply make a wish and hope it all works out – or you can evaluate the project more formally to see if it makes financial sense.
-One way of doing this is to complete a Break-even Analysis to determine the Break-even Point, the level of output at which the revenues generated by a project equal costs.
+This determines the Break-even Point – the level of output at which the revenues generated by a project equal costs.
 At the Break-even Point, you don't make or lose money.
 Once you pass Break-even, you make money; below it, you lose it.

 Using a Break-even Analysis, you can answer questions like these: